 A Taxonomy Tree: A Bloom’s Revised Taxonomy Graphic

 And somewhere in that center of overlap is this graphic.
 You’ve probably seen the dozens of posts we’ve done to clarify Bloom’s–at least in form.
 We’ve shared different versions of Bloom’s taxonomy–pinwheels, iPad wheels, charts, cards, posters, power verbs, a simplified version for students, you name it.

 Teacher have always found Bloom’s taxonomy useful–which makes sense: If teaching is about thinking, any way to get a fresh take on a taxonomy that promotes it should draw some interest.
 We’ve featured graphics like these–often by Mia MacMeekin–in the past.
-Mia does a great job of capturing useful tips and strategies in easy to digest graphics, and this graphic is no exception
+Mia does a great job of capturing useful tips and strategies in easy-to-digest graphics, and this graphic is no exception

+A Taxonomy Tree: A Bloom’s Revised Taxonomy Graphic